 It is important to remember that a balanced meal plate is only supposed to act as a guide for your meals.
-If you have specific meal requirements or have health conditions that restrict the food you eat, it would be best to consult your doctor, or a nutritionist to create a meal plan that’s suited for you.
+If you have specific meal requirements or have health conditions that restrict the food you eat, it would be best to consult your doctor, or a registered nutritionist-dietitian to create a meal plan that’s suited for you.

 Learn more about Healthy Eating here.